When Stability meets Sufficiency: Informative Explanations that do not Overwhelm: Additional comments about User Study

 \section{Additional comments about User Study}

-As noted in the main paper, Model A is a a 99.9\% accurate CNN, for which the architecture is the same as in Section \ref{s:mnist_experiments} above, and Model B is a 60.2\% accurate NN with two hidden layers.
-The User Study gave participants 10 sets of 3 consecutive questions pertaining to CEM-PP, LIME, and PSEM.
+Figure \ref{fig:user_study_instructions} details the instructions for participants to read before taking the user study.
 Figures \ref{fig:user_study_pic1} and \ref{fig:user_study_pic2} show two examples of such sets of questions, for a digit 3 and digit 6, respectively.
 The correct answers for the digit 3 questions (corresponding to CEM-PP, LIME, and PSEM) are Model A, Model B, Model A. Note that for CEM-PP and PSEM, the inaccurate model cannot find minimally sufficient solutions, and LIME typically highlights more positively relevant pixels for the accurate model.
 The correct answers for the digit 6 questions (corresponding to CEM-PP, LIME, and PSEM) are randomly also Model A, Model B, Model A. CEM-PP and PSEM both highlight upper parts of the left part of the loop in the 6, which would not be present in a 5.
 The PSEM path additionally highlights other parts that could help distinguish the 6 from other digits, such as an 8 which has a lower loop like a 6.
 Again, LIME highlights more positively relevant pixels for the accurate model, which implies that LIME is giving the information that it is designed to give, while being of different use than minimally sufficient descriptions.

-Regarding the Exit Question, there are a few additional interesting notes to make regarding Table \ref{tab:exit_question}.
-Those that preferred LIME, had the best performance on LIME (however still not a good performance).
-Those that preferred CEM-PP did not have the best performance for any explanation type.
-Those that preferred PSEM performed best on PSEM as well as CEM-PP. A deeper look at the data also shows interesting cases such as preference for CEM-PP where the user scored 8/10 on PSEM and 6/10 on CEM-PP, and noted that he generally moved to the last image of the PSEM explanation.
-So either subconciously the path helped this user or the PSEM path actually did converge to better explanations than CEM-PP (at least in the view of this particular user).